 11. The clearing price shall be defined as the price of the lowest successful bid, if the demand exceeds the offer at the reserve price.
 In all other cases, the clearing price shall be equal to the reserve price.
 Successful network users shall pay the clearing price of the specific auction, which may be a fixed or a variable price as set out in Article 26(2) and any other possible charges applicable at the time when the capacity allocated to them can be used.

 CHAPTER IV

-BUNDLING OF CROSS-BORDER CAPACITY
+BUNDLING OF CAPACITY AT INTERCONNECTION POINTS

 Article 19

 Bundled Capacity products

 Adjacent transmission system operators shall jointly offer bundled capacity products, according to the following principles: